At Makana Leadership our purpose and beliefs drive all that we do. Why? Because social justice matters.

 2. That the change is purposeful, pivotal and adds value

-3. That the change is wholesome and nourishes the community, to ensure that people continue to thrive
+3. That the change is authentic and nourishes the community, to ensure that people continue to thrive

 To help us stay true to our mission and vision, we have a set of values that guide and help us make the right decisions, particularly in challenging circumstances.
 They also help us stay true to our three principles above.
 If our mission and vision tell us WHY and WHERE we want to get to, our values tell us HOW to get there.